-In basic terms, it is a system which can provide authentication and immutable copies of data, thus securing all types of data transactions.
-But what did we do before blockchain?
+It is, in essence, a system that can provide authentication and immutable copies of data, thereby securing all types of data transactions.
+But, before blockchain, what did we do?

 For decades, digital signatures have been the method by which systems have provided integrity, non-repudiation, and authentication to access the contents of a data set electronically across networks.

-Digital signatures are commonly used in emails and other systems, and are created using a mathematical algorithm that creates a hash (“signature”) using information from both the contents of the message, and information stored in the key.
+Digital signatures are commonly used in emails and other systems, and are generated by a mathematical algorithm that generates a hash ("signature") using information from both the message's contents and the key.

 Evolution of Digital Signatures

 Over the years, digital signatures have become more and more secure by adding information to the key, using different types of cryptography, and implementing advanced signature systems.
 Advanced electronic signatures have created an added layer of security by being compliant with eIDAS requirements, such as controlling the private key and the signature being able to detect when data has been tampered with.
 While e-signatures are not invincible, they are largely accepted as the golden standard for authentication and non-repudiation as they are widely understood and have had few security incidents.

 As with all systems in cyber, when one system is shown to be less than perfect, there is always an effort to create an improved, stone-secure system that is able to block all attacks.
 Blockchain truly became a hit when Bitcoin first implemented the use of a Blockchain application.
 It was the most advanced cryptocurrency system to date, and many organizations including NASDAQ and financial services clearing corporations have begun looking into the system as an innovative way to implement additional security measures into their transactions.